soundpress/RulesOfNYC/docs/c37/index.rst

    (iii) demonstrate a minimum of two (2) years prior experience as a Security Guard Company;

-   (iv) demonstrate that it has exercised due diligence and has conducted a background investigation to verify the credentials of each Security Guard that it employs, pursuant to the requirements set forth in Article 7-A of the General Business Law;
+   (iv) demonstrate that it has exercised due diligence and has conducted a background investigation, including a criminal history check, to verify the credentials of each Security Guard that it employs, pursuant to the requirements set forth in Article 7-A of the General Business Law;

-   (v) ensure that each of its Security Guards holds a valid registration card, which has not expired or been revoked or suspended, pursuant to Article 7-A of the General Business Law; and
+   (v) ensure that each of its Security Guards holds a valid registration card, which has not expired or been revoked or suspended, pursuant to Article 7-A of the General Business Law;

-   (vi) be incorporated, a limited liability company, a person or firm at the time of its application for inclusion on the Qualified Provider List.
+   (vi) be incorporated, a limited liability company, a person or firm at the time of its application for inclusion on the Qualified Provider List;

+   (vii) be enrolled in the Procurement and Sourcing Solutions Portal (“PASSPort”); and

+   (viii) the Security Guard Company must demonstrate that each of its guards have undergone training as set forth in 55 RCNY § 14-06(a).

 (c) The Department shall review all applications for compliance with the requirements set forth in these Rules.
 The Agency Chief Contracting Officer ("ACCO") shall determine whether the application is responsive.
 A responsive application is one that complies with all material terms and conditions of the application, including providing required documentation.